Are headaches a concern? Click HERE to visit our information on headaches.

 Neck pain is the second most common issue that we see at the Creekside Chiropractic & Performance Center, with low back pain being the most common.
 Medical providers see over 10 million visits per year as a result of neck pain (1).
 Fifty (50) percent of people will have significant neck pain in their life, with 13 percent of people experiencing symptoms at any given time (2,3).
 Neck pain is second only to low back pain as a cause of lost workdays and in some industries the two conditions have similar rates of absenteeism (4).
 Neck pain may have greater chronicity than low back pain.
 (5).
 Neck pain is more common in women than men(6).
 A specific medical diagnosis is absent in 50-80% of neck pain patients, supporting the hypothesis that a musculoskeletal dysfunction is the most common cause of this problem (7).
 At Creekside Performance Center, we are experts in determining the source of your neck pain, correcting it, and getting you back to living the life you want.
 We utilize an evidence-based, patient-centered approach in treating neck and head pain.
 Below you will see the top nine causes of neck pain.
 Click each to learn more about the condition, treatment options, and self management tips.

-Cervical Joint Restriction is an extremely common diagnosis and is a component of almost all mechanical neck pain.
+Cervical Joint Restriction is an extremely common diagnosis and is a component of almost all neck pain.
 It can be present by itself, but it is also commonly present with other types of mechanical dysfunction in the neck such as disc bulge, radiculopathy (tingling in arms or hands), and degeneration or arthritis.

-Toriticollis, sometimes called “wry neck” is caused by involuntary, unilateral contraction of the neck muscles, particularly the SCM and trapezius.
-This protective splinting results in side bending and rotation of the neck that is difficult to move.
+Toriticollis, sometimes called “wry neck” is caused by involuntary, single sided contraction of the neck and upper back muscles, particularly the SCM and trapezius.
+This results in side bending and rotation of the neck that is difficult to move.